Distributed Locking

 Prerequisites:

-1. ✅ Set up PostgreSQL or MySQL database
+1. ✅ Set up PostgreSQL database

 2. ✅ Migrate from SQLite (if applicable)